George silences boos as Clippers hold off Pacers 110-99

-Booed repeatedly early in the game, George finished with a season-high seven 3-pointers as the Clippers won for the fourth time in five games.

-Malcolm Brogdon led Indiana with 20 points despite playing with a splint on his sore shooting hand.
-Domantas Sabonis added 18 points and a career-high 22 rebounds as the Pacers lost their third home game of the season.
+Montrezl Harrell added 26 points and eight rebounds and helped keep the Pacers at arm’s length when they charged back in the final minutes.
+Patrick Beverley finished with 11 points, 12 rebounds and five assists, while Maurice Harkless snagged 14 rebounds as the Clippers earned their fourth win in five games.

+But this night was all about George – and the fans, many of whom still haven’t forgiven him for forcing a summer trade three years ago.

-With Kawhi Leonard sitting out, George had the green light to take charge against his former team and he didn’t disappoint.
+And with Kawhi Leonard sitting out, George took charge of his new team and didn’t disappoint.

-After making three free throws late in the second quarter, he knocked down back-to-back 3s on the next two possessions to give the Clippers a 55-46 lead.
+He turned the game with a quick scoring flurry late in the second quarter by drawing a foul, making three free throws and then knocking down 3s on the next two possessions to give the Clippers a 55-46 lead.
 Harrell and Ivica Zubac continued the flurry by making four straight free throws before Zubac capped the 14-4 run with a tip-in that made it 60-48 at the half.

+”Given the circumstances, I always want to win here,” George said. ”And I always enjoy playing here.
+You put those two together and I’m going to compete on every possession to try to get a win.”

 George was just warming up.

-His fifth 3 extended the lead to 18 early in the third quarter and when Indiana cut the deficit to 13, George knocked down two more 3s and accounted for all of the Clippers’ points in an 8-0 run.
-When it ended, with 2:58 left in the third, the Clippers led 84-65.
+His fifth 3 extended the lead to 18 early in the third quarter and when Indiana cut the deficit to 13, George accounted for all of the Clippers’ points in an 8-0 run to make it 84-65 and quiet the crowd.

+”They got tired of booing when the fourth quarter came around and I cooled off a bit because they stopped booing,” George said.

-Indiana made one last charge, getting within 106-99 on T.J.
-Warren’s 13-footer with 1:46 left, but Maurice Harkless answered with a layup and the Pacers didn’t score another point.
+Indiana, led by 20 points from Malcolm Brogdon, did make one last run.
+The Pacers got within 106-99 on T.J.
+Warren’s 13-footer with 1:46 left, but Harkless answered with a layup and the Pacers didn’t score another point.

+”The last quarter, coach (Nate McMillan) just said go out and play, try to get it down to 10, put some pressure on them and try to make a run,” Domantas Sabonis said after finishing with a career-high 22 rebounds. ”But we didn’t make enough shots at the end.”

 TIP-INS

-Clippers: After scoring 21 points in the first half, George finished with nine rebounds and five assists. … Harrell had eight rebounds while Zubac finished with 13 points. … Patrick Beverley had 11 points, 12 rebounds and five assists. … Los Angeles outscored Indiana 56-36 in the paint and was 10 of 32 on 3s. … The Clippers won at Indiana for the first time since January 2016.
+Clippers: George has scored at least 31 points in three straight games. … Zubac finished with 13 points. … Los Angeles outscored Indiana 56-36 in the paint and was 10 of 32 on 3s. … The Clippers won at Indiana for the first time since January 2016.

-Pacers: Doug McDermott had 17 points and made five 3s, matching his highest total since joining Indiana last season. … Jeremy Lamb and T.J.
-Warren each scored 12. … Indiana had won eight of its previous 11. … The Pacers shot just 35.4% from the field and were 10 of 35 on 3s.
+Pacers: Sabonis also scored 18 points.
+He’s the franchise’s first player to get 20 rebounds in a game since Troy Murphy had 21 in February 2009… Doug McDermott had 17 points and made five 3s, matching his highest total since joining Indiana last season. … Jeremy Lamb and T.J.
+Warren each scored 12. … Indiana’s four game home winning streak ended.

 INJURY REPORT